lmeller-git/tinyOS/README.md

 Running `make test` will build the kernel with test_run features and run the tests

+Running `make debug-test` or `make debug` will run the kernel with -s -S -d int,guest_errors qemu flags and are intended for use with a debugger

 ### Makefile Variables

 qemu flags can be passed via QEMUFLAGS